 Offering stellar post-sale support (not that you’ll need it), Cryozonic’s code is well-written and regularly updated.
 As well as supporting all major cards, this full-featured Magento payments extension also offers Apple Pay, Pay with Google and Android Pay functionality.

 For stores looking to offer European customers their preferred payment methods, Cryozonic also sells an add-on extension that enables payments via Bancontact, Giropay®, iDEAL, SEPA Direct Debit and SOFORT.
-Installed on top of the base Stripe extension, and your store will leave no payment method behind if your goal is conquering the European markets.
+Installed on top of the base Stripe extension, your store will leave no payment method behind if your goal is conquering the European markets.

 Most famously used by shoe giant Nike, the WebShopApps Matrix Rate extension was an incredibly adaptable shipping app used by tens of thousands of Magento merchants around the world.
 We’re talking in the past tense because most of its functionality is now part of this UK company’s ShipperHQ SAAS product.